 The Center for Hip & Knee Replacement has earned a reputation for delivering advanced treatments to relieve hip and knee pain and, as a result, is a major referral center for patients from this country and abroad.
 In addition to providing state-of-the-art diagnostic and treatment approaches for hip and knee disorders, its physician-scientists remain on the cutting-edge of translational and clinical research.

 Our hospital has been at the forefront of hip and knee replacement since these surgeries were introduced in the United States during the 1960s.
 In fact, the first total knee replacement in the United States was performed here in the early 1970s.

-For information on our Residency and Fellowship Programs, click here
+For information on Fellowship Program, click here